-Or how about the Moxy Amsterdam, a new design hotel in one of Amsterdam’s hippest districts?
+Or the Moxy Amsterdam, a new design hotel in one of Amsterdam’s hippest districts?

-As you can see, the opportunities are truly endless for this benefit, as there are currently over 6,800 hotels in Categories 1 through 5.
+As you can see, the opportunities are truly endless for this benefit, as there are currently over 6,800 hotels around the world in Marriott’s Categories 1 through 5.
 And if you haven’t already clued in, a Category 5 hotel can easily go for $300-500 per night, meaning your $120 annual card fee is worth several times its value through this free night benefit alone.

-As soon as you get your Marriott Bonvoy Amex Card, you’ll be upgraded to Marriott Bonvoy Silver Elite status, which gives you lower hotel rates, late checkout, free internet, a dedicated customer service line, plus 10% more points at Marriott properties.
-This last benefit is for the Marriott Bonvoy loyalty program’s earning rate, not for the Marriott Bonvoy Amex Card’s earning rate (read this post’s section on The Marriott Bonvoy Elite Status to understand exactly what I mean).
+As soon as you get your Marriott Bonvoy Card, you’ll be upgraded to Marriott Bonvoy Silver Elite status, which gives you lower hotel rates, late checkout, free internet, a dedicated customer service line, and 10% more points from Marriott at its properties.

-If you manage to spend $30,000 on your card in a year, you’ll be upgraded to Gold Elite Status, where you’ll earn 25% more on $1 spent at Marriott properties, complimentary room upgrades, and 2 p.m. checkout on your hotel stays.
-Keep reading for more details.
+If you manage to spend $30,000 on your card in a year, you’ll be upgraded to Gold Elite Status, where you’ll earn 25% more on purchases at Marriott properties, complimentary room upgrades, and 2 p.m. checkout on your hotel stays.

-There’s more to the Marriott Bonvoy Elite Status than Silver and Gold.
-We’ll be covering all the Elite Statuses in depth in the following sections below.
+There’s more to Marriott Bonvoy elite status than Silver and Gold.
+We’ll be covering all the elite Statuses in the sections below.

 Special Benefit #3: 15 Elite Night Credits

-Not only does the Marriott Credit Card Canada reward you with Silver Elite status in the Marriott Bonvoy program, it also gives you a head start to achieve the higher levels of the loyalty program.
-Every year you keep your Amex Marriott Credit Card in your pocket, you’ll get 15 complimentary Elite Night Credits that get you that much closer to reaching all the milestones needed to get to the Gold, Platinum, Titanium and Ambassador Elite statuses.
+Not only does the Marriott Bonvoy Card reward you with Silver Elite status in the Marriott Bonvoy program, but it also gives you a head start toward achieving higher levels in the loyalty program.
+Every year you keep your card, you’ll receive 15 complimentary Elite Night Credits, which get you that much closer to reaching the milestones necessary for reaching Gold, Platinum, Titanium, and Ambassador Elite statuses.